Abibubble/ms3-the-bar-blade/TESTING.md

 ---

 ## Internal Navigation
-* Click the Edit Cocktail button to take the user to the Edit Cocktail page from the Profile page. &#128100;
+* &#128100; Click the Edit Cocktail button to take the user to the Edit Cocktail page from the Profile page.
-* Click the Add Category button to take the user to the Add Category page from the Manage Categories page. &#128272;
+* &#128272; Click the Add Category button to take the user to the Add Category page from the Manage Categories page.
-* Click the Edit Category button to take the user to the Edit Category page from the Manage Categories page. &#128272;
+* &#128272; Click the Edit Category button to take the user to the Edit Category page from the Manage Categories page.
-* Click the Add Cocktail button to take the user to the Add Cocktail page from the Profile page. &#128100;
+* &#128100; Click the Add Cocktail button to take the user to the Add Cocktail page from the Profile page.

 ---

 ## Modals
-*
+* &#128100; The Delete Cocktail modal is visible in front of all other items on the screen, and clearly displays the Cancel and Delete buttons.
+* &#128272; The Delete Category modal is visible in front of all other items on the screen, and clearly displays the Cancel and Delete buttons.
+* &#128100; The Delete Profile modal is visible in front of all other items on the screen, and clearly displays the Cancel and Delete buttons.

 ---

 ## Styling and Layout
 * Ensure all images load correctly.
+* Ensure all grid layouts size correctly on all screen sizes.

 ---